kapilvaidya24/website-templates/index.md

 # PeeplePunks
-100 PeeplePunks will be available in a gradual rollout.
+100 unique collectible punks with proof of ownership stored on the Ethereum blockchain.
+A project inspired by the modern CryptoArt movement.
+100 PeeplePunks will be made available in a gradual rollout.
 Peeple owning a PeeplePunk will get the right to create their own Punk avatar and register it as an NFT.

 [ToDo Need to have more paragraphs and also links to important sites.]